wind turbines on a snowy hill

 It’s impossible to ignore the effect of fossil fuels on the environment.
 Unseasonable weather, fluctuating temperatures and a higher frequency of natural disasters happen on a daily basis.
 Yesterday’s technology won’t solve today’s problems.
 Politicians and entrepreneurs are turning toward solar, wind and geothermal sources as clean alternatives to fossil fuels.
 Through renewable energy initiatives, they’re changing the climate’s current trajectory.

 So, where is the world heading next?
-Toward a better future — and countries like Tunisia, Nicaragua, Wales and China will take us there.
+Toward a better future — and countries like the United States, UAE, Poland, Egypt and the UK will take us there.

 Share on